malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * based on mental-model-of-mind
 * could be via explicit labeling, or just by the mental-model-of-mind being used to 'guess' to the source of a sense based on its characteristics

-# Analysis

-## Explanation of Phenomena - Meta-problem of Consciousness
-The remaining two sections of this chapter pick two particular phenomena of conscious experience and show how they are explained by the theory presented here.
+## Consciousness and the Visceral Loop
 Why do we conclude ourselves as conscious?
 We shall now examine the theory's ability to explain this.

 In order for an individual to conclude themselves as conscious, they need to follow a particular logic path.
 That path is presented here first in the form of an example of a person reflecting on their own thoughts, and then at a more low-level how those thoughts can be produced: